When I ordered the Nerida Hansen collection, I had the chance to order a pattern specially released for the occasion, which is the blouse: Festival!

 My supplies

 I chose to work with a pretty Japanese cotton printed with stylized mini camellia (tsubaki) flowers.
 I love the camellia pattern.
-It is a very common motif on Japanese fabrics because red-flowered camellias grow wild in Japan.
-Moreover, it is the flower of the samurai who saw in the petals of these red flowers an ode to the fleetingness of life.
+It is very common on Japanese fabrics because red-flowered camellias grow wild in Japan.
+Moreover, it is the flower of the samurai, who saw in the petals of these red flowers an ode to the fleeting nature of life.
 By the way, did you know that tea also comes from a variety of camellia? ...
 I digress, so after this horticultural aside, let's get back to my blouse!

 I chose white H200 fusible interfacing for my facing and Gütermann thread no. 156.

-As I overlocked my pieces with the serger, I also used red cones.
+Since I overlocked my pieces, I also used red cones.

 Difficulty level and technical points